projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 * Power management involves boot/resume/suspend/shutdown flows
 * Emulated CBC commands introduces some commands work flow

-IOC mediator has three threads to transfer data between UOS and SOS.
+IOC mediator has three threads to transfer data between User VM and Service VM.
 The core thread is responsible for data reception, and Tx and Rx threads are used for data transmission.
 Each of the transmission threads has one data queue as a buffer, so that the IOC mediator can read data from CBC